Being-in-the-World | Geoff Dyer | Granta

 Geoff Dyer

-Geoff Dyer is the author of ten non-fiction books and four novels, including Out of Sheer Rage, Zona and, most recently, See/Saw.
-A fellow of the Royal Society of Literature and a member of the American Academy of Arts and Sciences, Dyer lives in Los Angeles.
-‘Being-in-the-World’ is an extract from The Last Days of Roger Federer, forthcoming from Canongate on 9 June 2022, and from Farrar, Straus and Giroux in the US.
+Geoff Dyer is the author of four novels and many non-fiction books, including Out of Sheer Rage, Zona and, most recently, The Last Days of Roger Federer.
+A fellow of the Royal Society of Literature and a member of the American Academy of Arts and Sciences, his books have been translated into twenty-four languages.
+Homework, a memoir, is forthcoming from Canongate in May 2025, and June 2025 from Farrar, Straus and Giroux in the US.

 Photograph © Guy Drayton